 It takes a lot of imagination to imagine the narrow coastal area of Naples as it must have appeared to the first settlers arriving by boat on these shores.
 The steep hills and narrow valleys running from Posillipo to Piazza Municipio and banking up sharply to Vomero and Capodimonte are still well-defined, though now littered with centuries of building.
 From these jagged volcanic hills ran storm-fed rivers, along routes which were eventually to become the main thoroughfares of the city.
 Waters from the east of the city, unable to reach the sea, combined to create vast swamps.
 All things considered, the topography must have been at once both formidable and yet attractive, offering excellent natural defences to the rear of those early coastal settlers, who would eventually begin to hew a city from the rocky hills.

-The coast has changed
+The coast has

-Posillipo, swallowing up those Roman villas
+into Posillipo, swallowing up those Roman villas

 constructed at the foot of the cliffs.
-Roman
+Roman brickwork

 remains of the period are largely obscured by modern

-the coast has extended into the
+building.
+To the east, the coast has extended into the

-handiwork of man.
+through the handiwork of man.